jonas-grgt/jonasg.io/content/posts/how-to-effectively-test-time-dependent-code/index.md

 Notice how in the assertion the day has moved on by one hour and one day, because the date-time is generated in a +1 time zone.
 ### Alternative solutions
 #### Truncating time for more precision
-There are alternative solutions available for accurately testing date-time generation if you *prefer not to rely* on `java.time.Clock`.
+There are alternative solutions available for testing date-time generation if you *prefer not to rely* on `java.time.Clock`.
 However, it's important to note that relying solely on the system's default clock carries its own risks.

 The problem with asserting the generated date-time is that even a small amount of time between generating the date-time and asserting it can lead to faulty assertions.
 Consequently, this test example without the clock will likely be unreliable:
 ```java